-5. GENDER ISSUES AND POVERTY REDUCTION
+4. GENDER RIGHTS AND POVERTY REDUCTION ISSUES

-Overview: Land policy reform in the modern context is about land redistribution and guaranteeing land rights and tenure security to enable economic growth and poverty reduction.
-Land has a particularly significant role to play for securing the livelihoods of poorer rural people.
-More than half of population in many African Countries lives below poverty line subsisting on less than US \$ 1 per day and a significant part of this poor populace, live in abject poverty on less the US \$ 0.75 per day.
+Land policy reform in the modern context is about equitable land redistribution and guaranteeing land rights and tenure security to enable economic growth and poverty reduction.
+Land has particularly a significant role to play for securing the livelihoods of poorer rural people.
+More than half of population in many African countries lives below poverty line subsisting on less than US \$ 1 per day and a significant part of this poor populace, live in abject poverty on less the US \$ 0.75 per day.
 Since land is a primary means of both subsistence and income generation in rural economies, access to land, and security of land rights, are of primary concern in improving on such statistic towards the eradication of poverty.